Gender roles in non-heterosexual communities: Men

 Some feminine gay men in the documentary felt uncomfortable about their femininity, even if they were comfortable with their sexuality.
 Feminine gay men are often looked down upon by stereotypically masculine men in the gay community.

 A study conducted by researchers from the Center for Theoretical Study at Charles University in Prague and The Academy of Sciences of the Czech Republic found there are significant differences in the shape of faces of heterosexual and gay men; gay men have masculine features, which they say "undermined stereotypical notions of gay men as more feminine looking".

 Following a period of non-recognition from the media, gay men have been presented in the media in a stereotypical feminine way, which is open to ridicule (as well as lesbians and transvestites).
 Films such as Brokeback Mountain challenge this stereotype, though there is disagreement over the definition of the lead characters' sexuality.
 A newer portrayal of gay men in the LGBT community is as bears—a sub-culture of gay men who celebrate rugged masculinity and "secondary sexual characteristics of the male: facial hair, body hair, proportional size, baldness".
-Smyth (2004) identified four classic stereotypes of gay men as effeminate, mentally ill, predatory or libido-driven maniacs; these stereotypes arrived in popular discourse during different time periods.
-This is significant, as if an individual does not interact with LGBT people on a regular basis, they may rely on the mass media for information on LGBT people and LGBT issues and thus retain these stereotypes.
+Smyth (2004) identified four classic stereotypes of gay men as effeminate, mentally ill, predatory or libido-driven maniacs; these stereotypes arrived in the popular discourse during different periods.
+This is significant, as if an individual does not interact with LGBT people regularly, they may rely on the mass media for information on LGBT people and LGBT issues and thus retain these stereotypes.